What's the Healthiest Hot Sauce? (Complete Comparison Guide)

 No Unnecessary Additives

 Xanthan gum appears in roughly 40% of commercial hot sauces as a thickening agent.
-It's generally recognized as safe, but it serves no nutritional or flavor purpose—it's purely cosmetic, masking thin consistency from low-quality ingredients or excessive dilution.
+It's generally recognized as safe, but it serves no nutritional or flavor purpose—it's purely cosmetic.
+It prevents particle settling in vinegar-based formulations and mash-style sauces, creating stable consistency without natural body from vegetables.
+Vegetable-forward sauces achieve natural body through pectin and fiber without synthetic thickeners.
 Some consumers experience digestive sensitivity to xanthan gum, though reactions are uncommon.

 Liquid smoke presents a different concern.
 Banned in the European Union due to PAH (polycyclic aromatic hydrocarbon) content, liquid smoke is legal in the US but remains controversial.
 Traditional smoking methods using wood produce cleaner results, and smoked sea salt delivers genuine smoke character without the processing concerns.